m3tac1ph4r/Hex-Notes/README.md

 # Hex-Notes

-Notes keeping app which will manage notes
+Notes keeping app which will manage notes.